chehlau22/codeworld/README.md

 # codeworld
-I want to build the app that impacts the world in a innovative way.
+I want to build the app that impacts the world in innovative way.